nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 1. Container Logs

-    To see logs for control plane container:
+    To see logs for the control plane container:

     ```shell
     kubectl -n nginx-gateway logs <ngf-pod-name> -c nginx-gateway